-The City of Buffalo offers income-based funding towards housing repairs that affect COVID vulnerable and impacted occupants.
+The City of Buffalo offers conditional grant funding towards housing repairs that affect COVID vulnerable and impacted owners and tenants.

 HOCN is able to assist homeowners in the West Side, Upper West Side, Lower West Side, Elmwood-Bidwell, Elmwood-Bryant, Allentown and Central Planning Neighborhoods with applications.
 If you live in a different neighborhood, please contact our office to be referred to the organization that can assist you.